flamato/deep-learning-audio-resources/README.md

 # Deep Learning for audio resources
-Here is a list of deep learning resources devoted to the audio field.
+Here is a list of deep learning resources devoted to audio.

 ## Communities
 - [Analytics Vidhya](https://www.analyticsvidhya.com/)